-During the current year, no external customer contributed more than 10% of the Company's revenue (previous year no customer contirbuted more than 10% of the Company's revenue)
+No external customer contributed more than 10% of the Company's revenue.

 28 Employee benefits:

 Short term employee benefits are recognized as an expense at the undiscounted amount in the Statement of Profit and Loss in the year in which the related service is rendered.